andrew/ultimate-awesome/README.md

 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
 - [awesome-astronomy](https://github.com/jonathansick/awesome-astronomy) - A list of awesome astronomy projects.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
+- [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
+- [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.
 - [awesome-steam](https://github.com/scholtzm/awesome-steam) - 😎 A curated list of packages and resources regarding Steam development.
 - [awesome-wasm-tools](https://github.com/vshymanskyy/awesome-wasm-tools) - 😎 A curated list of awesome, language-agnostic WebAssembly tools.
-- [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.
 - [awesome-uniswap-v3](https://github.com/GammaStrategies/awesome-uniswap-v3) - A curated list of awesome Uniswap v3 resources.
 - [awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) - A curated list of awesome zkEVM resources, libraries, tools and more.
 - [awesome-soccer-analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) - :soccer::chart_with_upwards_trend: A curated list of awesome resources related to Soccer Analytics.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
-- [awesome-seo-tools](https://github.com/serpapi/awesome-seo-tools) - Curated list of awesome SEO tools.
 - [awesome-vm-exploit](https://github.com/winmin/awesome-vm-exploit) -  share some useful archives about vm and qemu escape exploit.
-- [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.
 - [awesome-ai-coding](https://github.com/wsxiaoys/awesome-ai-coding) - Awesome AI Coding.
 - [awesome-awesome-wm](https://github.com/atsepkov/awesome-awesome-wm) - A curated list of awesome tools/scripts/configs for Awesome Window Manager.
 - [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) - A curated list of awesome imitation learning resources and publications.